iusevim/LingoStacks/README.md

 This web application allows users to create, read, update, and delete flashcards for vocabulary practice.
 It was developed using Express.js and Pug as part of the Web Technologies module coursework.
+The UI was inspired by Duolingo language learning platform and uses the same colors and font of the platform.
 How to run:
 1. Clone the repository:
    `git clone https://github.com/iusevim/LingoStacks.git`